-If you’re not confident with DIY, this may be a little too dangerous for you so it is advised to wait for a professional.
+If you’re not confident with DIY, this may be a little too dangerous for you so it is advised to wait for an architectural shingle installer.
 However, if you’re accustomed to working on a roof, this is another method of stopping a roof leak.

 If you spot any curled or missing shingles while atop the roof, you should be able to solve this quite easily.
 Curled shingles can be bent back into place using a heat gun and then glued back down onto the roof.
 Loose shingles can be slide back beneath the row above and nailed down securely to stop any further leaks.